Skip to main content

 • Type (type): One of the supported entity types listed below.

-• Normalized form of the mention (mwl): This abstracts away the language-specific morphological variations.
-For instance, in Czech, the entity Spojené království (United Kingdom in English) may appear in several different grammatical cases—e.g., Spojeného království, Spojenému království, etc.—depending on the context and grammatical function of the entity in the sentence.
+• Normalized form of the mention (mwl): The base form of the mention, abstracting away language-specific morphological variations.
+For instance, in Czech, the entity Spojené království (United Kingdom in English) may appear in several grammatical cases — e.g., Spojeného království, Spojenému království, etc. The mwl field always contains the base form: Spojené království.

 • Relevance Score (feats.relevance): A numeric value between 0 and 100 that indicates how central the entity is to the meaning of the text.
 For example, if the article is primarily about Britain, the relevance score of the G145 entity (United Kingdom) will be high.
 If Britain is mentioned only briefly or in passing, the score will be much lower.
 This helps to distinguish main topics from incidental references.
+See this guide for more information.

 See the Entity object reference page for more details.